GoogleCloudPlatform/core-solution-services/INSTALL-BASIC.md

 gcloud secrets create "postgres-user-passwd"
 ```

-In the command below, replace `<your-postgres-password>` with the password you would like to use, and note the password.
+In the command below, replace `<your-postgres-password>` with the password you would like to use, and SAVE THE DATABASE PASSWORD.

 ```
 echo '<your-postgres-password>' | gcloud secrets versions add "postgres-user-passwd" --data-file=-